 Extra-curricular Drama at Chesham Grammar School

 There are two major events in the extra-curricular Drama year, the main school production and House Drama.
 Student leadership is a cornerstone of our extra-curricular offer, with Sixth Formers running a Tech Crew and a drama club, culminating in a show case evening for an invited audience.

 The department leads on an annual whole School Production.
 We aim for the highest standards possible and take the view that no show is ‘beyond the reach’ of school-age actors.
 We approach texts in the same way as a professional theatre company would – through intensive rehearsals over several months, working on sub-text and through improvisation around the text.
 In addition, our productions are aided technically by a professional lighting and sound designer.
 Our costumes are all meticulously hand-made by the Textiles Department and the school orchestra provides excellent music.
 Productions in recent years have included: Our Country’s Good, Wind in the Willows, Romeo and Juliet, Little Shop of Horrors, The Crucible, Seven Brides for Seven Brothers, Sweet Charity, Show Boat and The Threepenny Opera and most recently, our sell out production of Grease.

 Drama at Key Stage 3

-Students begin Year 7 with a core unit on characterization and comedy, introducing students to the physical vocabulary and key conventions of Drama.
+Students begin Year 7 with a core unit on characterisation and comedy, introducing students to the physical vocabulary and key conventions of Drama.
 They commence a detailed study of Theatre History, tracing the origins of Drama from religious ritual through the zeitgeist playwrights of Ancient Greece, Elizabethan and Jacobean England.
 In Year 8, students study the origins of Naturalism as a reaction to Victorian melodrama and explore the influence of Genre on audience expectations in the golden age of Hollywood.